Pinafore/cl1-hw/lr_speech/README.md

 and the user will input a list of two of these, separated by a comma.

+The dataset is described in Hillenbrand et al. (1995), and is contained in the 'Hillenbrand' directory, with subdirectories for men, women, and children's utterances.
+You'll be using the librosa package to read in the wav files and compute 13-dimensional MFCCs; the basic code for this is given.

 What you have to do
 ----